Querying Vespa¶

 operator uses the query read from query

 .
-The query also specifies to use the app-specific bm25 rank profile.
+The query also specifies to use the app-specific documentation rank profile.
 The code

 uses context manager with session